ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 How can I assistant you today.<|im_end|>
 ```

-If you are unsure of the format to use, the `chat` or `completions`
+If you are unsure of the format to use, the `chat` or `completions` are good to
-are good to start with.
-For specific requirements on the format of the dataset,
+start with.
+For custom requirements on the format of the dataset, use the
-use the `text` format to assemble the content yourself.
+`text` format to assemble the content yourself.

 ## Memory Issues